 Wear Loose Clothing

-There’s a difference between loose and baggy.
-We know that, and you should too.
-We also understand that some sports lend themselves to tighter outfits (here’s to you bikers out there).
-The rule here isn’t that you can never wear anything tight ever.
+There's a difference between loose and baggy.
+We also understand that some sports lend themselves to tighter outfits (here's to you, bikers out there).
+The rule here isn't that you can never wear anything tight ever.
 Instead, you should probably have something in your wardrobe besides skinny jeans.
-When you spend more than half of your average day in tight clothes, it contributes to a number of hygiene issues.
+When you spend more than half of your average day in tight clothes, it contributes to several hygiene issues.
 The worst is moisture buildup.
-At its most extreme it can lead to jungle rot in your drawers.
-More likely, it’s going to help you be nice and smelly.
+At its most extreme, it can lead to jungle rot in your drawers.
+More likely, it's going to help you be nice and smelly.
 Worse, tight clothes cause ingrown hairs.
 If you do any downstairs shaving, you especially want to avoid the tight stuff within the first 12 to 24 hours of a shave.

 Scrub Your Feet

 You might feel baited right now.
 "Below the waist" carries a specific connotation.
 You're expecting advice about your package.
 Well, you'll get plenty of that in a minute.
 First, you need to scrub your feet.
 We know how lazy men can be.
 We're the same way.
 That doesn't change the fact that simply letting your feet soak in the soapy runoff of a shower is an insufficient cleaning strategy.
 You need to scrub your feet.
 Regularly.
 Exfoliating them can help with callous buildups, excessive skin oils, and the general grossness of walking around in socks all day.
 Oh, you're one of those hippies who never wears socks?
 Your feet are even dirtier.
 If you scrub your feet, you extend the amount of time it takes before they start smelling like feet again.
 It's a small effort.
 That's our second tip.